Hiking the Fisherman's Trail - Everything you need to know

 Where to stay along the trail

 Wild camping is not allowed along the Fisherman's Trail since the area is protected.
+For official campsites, water carry, gear, and how hikers handle tents in practice, read the ultimate guide to camping.
 Accommodation along the trail is in guesthouses, hostels and B&Bs - you can tailor your trip to your liking and budget.
 Places to stay on the hike range from about €30 (bunkbed hostel style) to €120+ (hotel or apartment style) per night; many include a small breakfast (sandwich, pastry and coffee).
 Accommodation can be limited in some villages, so I'd recommend booking ahead, especially in spring and autumn - the best spots fill up early.
 Staying as close to the trail as possible cuts down extra walking at the end of the day (thank me later!).
+I've written a guide on the best places to stay, so check it out for a head start.

 Food and drink options

 Let's be honest - a big motivator for hiking the world is to enjoy the local cuisine.
 Fishermen's Trail is no exception and you can expect lots of wholesome Portuguese dishes along the way.
+For what to order, what repeats on every menu, and how cafés and pastelarias work in practice, read food on the Fishermen's Trail.
 A few honourable mentions:

 You don't need long resupply carries.
 Villages have cafés, bakeries, and small groceries; larger resupply options are in Vila Nova de Milfontes, Sagres, Vila do Bispo, and Lagos.
 A typical day: coffee and a pastel de nata in the morning, bread and cheese from a bakery for lunch, then a restaurant dinner - grilled fish, seafood cataplana, or other local dishes - with a glass of vinho verde.
 Restaurants and pubs (or the Portuguese equivalent) are part of the experience; say yes to dinner in town.
 Regarding water, carry 1-2 litres, refill in towns; cafés and restaurants often refill bottles.
 In summer or on long days, 2-3 litres is safer.